POST MEthod for meetings

 Continuous Improvement

-Ideally, using the infographic would help improve meeting effectiveness.
+Ideally, using the infographic should improve meeting effectiveness.
 Although utilizing the POST method is a good place to start, there are a few barriers to successful implementation.

 A suggestion would be to set up a system for observation and evaluation (from both peers and attendees) to see if leaders are able to facilitate meetings effectively with the proposed solution.
 If it is determined that leaders have a skill gap in meeting facilitation, THEN there can be a discussion of using training to fix the issue.